Pricing

 Men seem to process the ads less in-depth and use price color as a visual heuristic to judge perceived savings (Puccinelli et al., 2013, p.
 121).

-Caveat: All prices need to be red.
-Changing the color of one price could backfire (Ye, Bhatt, Jeong, & Zhang, 2020).
+• All prices need to be red.
+Changing a single price could backfire (Ye, Bhatt, Jeong, & Zhang, 2020).

 • Puccinelli, N. M., Chandrashekaran, R., Grewal, D., & Suri, R. (2013).
 Are men seduced by red?
 The effect of red versus black prices on price perceptions.
 Journal of Retailing, 89(2), 115-125.